Malpractice Insurance for Dermatologists

 • Protection for dermatologic and cosmetic procedures including laser, Botox, and peels.

-• Includes coverage for MOHS surgery and skin cancer removal.
+• Coverage for MOHS surgery and skin cancer removal.

-• Legal defense expenses covered in addition to liability limits.
+• Legal defense for professional license issues, in addition to liability limits.

 • Covers aesthetic treatment complications like burns or allergic reactions.